-General concerns should be raised in the first instance with the class teacher / form tutor, head of year, or headteacher.
+General concerns should be raised in the first instance with the class teacher, a senior leader or headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

 You should not approach Individual members of the governing body to raise concerns or complaints because they have no power to act on an individual basis and it may also prevent them from considering your complaint at a later stage in the procedure.